What Does Rain Symbolize in the Bible?

 Seasons Matter

-As Christians, we know that seasons not only occur in nature, but they occur in our own life journeys.
+Christ-followers know that seasons not only occur in nature, but they occur in our own life journeys.
 Some seasons bring joy, while others usher in hardship.
 Yet each season holds God’s specific purpose.

 Hebrew Words for Rain